 When your school’s isolation index is reassessed

-We reassess the index rating for each school after each Census of Population and Dwellings using updated population data.
+We reassess the index rating for each school after each Census of Population and Dwellings (external link) using updated population data.

 We also use the latest road network information to check the distance between schools and relevant population centres.

 Why we use distance from population centres in the isolation index

 Feedback from schools and the education sector indicates that population centres of 20,000 tend to be the most important in terms of relative isolation, and that proximity from a centre of 100,000 people or more is the least important.

 The weightings reflect this information and also produce a fair measure of isolation among schools.

 The weighting for each centre reflects the relative importance of each in terms of accessing the goods and services schools need.
 Schools can access: